morethanthemes/docs/docs/guides/pwa.md

 By building on this foundation, you can create a more engaging, reliable, and feature-rich PWA experience for your users.

+### More Advanced Customizations
+For more advanced customizations, you can modify `pwa-service-worker.js` and `pwa.js` to tailor the experience further.

-## Conclusion
+## Closing

 The PWA features in Webmaker+ offer significant enhancements, including offline access, improved performance, and seamless user experiences.
-By following this guide, you can enable, configure, and verify PWA functionality on your Webmaker+ site.
-For more advanced customizations, you can modify `pwa-service-worker.js` and `pwa.js` to tailor the experience further.
+By following this guide, you can enable, configure, and verify the PWA functionality on your Webmaker+ powered website.